The Rank Organisation: Crisis and diversification

 Despite funding films which were both popular and critically acclaimed, Rank was in crisis by 1949, having built up a debt of £16 million, and reported an annual loss of £3.5 million.
-Managing Director John Davis cut staff, reduced budgets and concentrated film production at Pinewood.
+Managing director John Davis cut staff, reduced budgets, and concentrated film production at Pinewood.
 Other studio facilities (in Islington) were closed, sold (Lime Grove Studios) or leased (Denham).
-The Rank Organisation closed Independent Producers Ltd. The policies of Davis alienated many in the industry; in particular they led film director David Lean, responsible for some of Rank's most critically and financially successful films, to look elsewhere for backing.
+The Rank Organisation closed Independent Producers.
+The policies of Davis alienated many in the industry; in particular, they led film director David Lean, responsible for some of Rank's most critically and financially successful films, to look elsewhere for backing.
 J. Arthur Rank stepped down as managing director of the Rank Organisation in 1952, but remained as chairman until 1962.

+In February 1952, Earl St John of Rank announced the company (in conjunction with the National Film Finance Corporation) would make a slate of 12 movies at a cost of £1,500,000.
+In August 1952, St John declared Rank would make more films abroad.

+In January 1955, Rank announced it would make 12 films at a cost of £1,750,000, with new stars including Peter Finch, Jean Carson, and Diane Cilento.

-In October 1955 the company reported its film production was "satifactory".
+In October 1955 the company reported its film production was "satisfactory".

 Diversification

-In 1949, the company bought the Bush Radio manufacturing facility and began to diversify its interests.
-In the early 1960s Rank took over Murphy Radio to form the Rank Bush Murphy Group (which was eventually sold to Great Universal Stores in 1978).
-In 1956 Rank began a partnership with the Haloid Corporation to form Rank Xerox, to manufacture and promote its range of plain paper photocopying equipment.
+In 1945, the company bought the Bush Radio manufacturing facility and began to diversify its interests.
+In 1962, Rank took over control of Murphy Radio to form the Rank Bush Murphy Group (which was eventually sold to Great Universal Stores in 1978).

+In 1956, Rank began a partnership with the Haloid Corporation to form Rank Xerox, to manufacture and promote its range of plain paper photocopying equipment.
 In later years, the waning film company assets were hastily converted and pressed into 'Rank Xerox' service.
-This venture was a huge gamble but ultimately the company's saving grace, until, once more in financial difficulties, it signed off increasing percentages of its holdings, to the parent company, finally becoming fully integrated into Xerox in the late 1990s.
-Rank was also a significant shareholder in the consortium which became Southern Television, the first ITV television contract holder for the south of England.
-In the late 1950s, Rank set up Rank Records Ltd. (the record label was named Top Rank) and Jaro Records (a US subsidiary).
-In 1960, Top Rank was taken over by EMI, and in 1962 they replaced it with Stateside Records.
-Top Rank artists included Gary U.S. Bonds, the Shirelles, B. Bumble and the Stingers, Wilbert Harrison, Skip & Flip, Andy Stewart, Craig Douglas and John Leyton.
-A US branch of Top Rank operated from 1959 to 1961; its artists included Jack Scott, Dorothy Collins, and The Fireballs.
+This venture was a gamble but ultimately the company's saving grace until, once more in financial difficulties, it signed off increasing percentages of its holdings to the parent company, finally becoming fully integrated into Xerox in the late 1990s.

+In 1962, Rank merged with Gaumont British to form a single streamlined trading Organisation with nineteen divisions: